Endless Forms:

 Time to play some cards!
 During this phase, you may play 1 card of each type:

-• Effects: Effects may be attached to species cards, habitat cards, or have other consequences as specified by the text on the card.
+- Effects: Effects may be attached to species cards, habitat cards, or have other consequences as specified by the text on the card.
 Place them partially underneath the card they are deployed to so that you can remember that their effect is in action.
-When a card with an effect attached to it is discarded, that effect card is discarded as well.
+When a card with an effect attached to it is discarded, the effect is discarded along with it.

-• Events: Event cards are played face-down in your event card zone.
+- Events: Event cards are played face-down in your event card zone.
 Event cards can be revealed (turned over) at any time during the game, even during your opponent’s turn.
 When an event card is revealed, it is resolved (i.e., its text takes effect) immediately, and then it must be placed in its owner’s discard pile.
-You must wait until your next Deploy Phase to place a new event card in your event zone.
+You must wait until your next Deployment Phase to place a new event card in your event zone, and only one event card may be in this zone at any given time.
 More details on event cards:

 Events are important because they “interdict”.
 Event cards can be played at any time and are resolved immediately.
 Interdiction means that the card takes precedence and may interrupt normal actions.
 For example, you may intend to play a card to the field, but your opponent can reveal their hidden event just before you do so, requiring that the text of that event card be followed first.
 The only exception is when the first player also has an event card and plays it “in response” to their opponent’s event.
 In these cases, follow the “last played, first to resolve” rule.
 This means that the last event played gets resolved first, followed by the event that was played just before it.

-Species must exert themselves at a habitat in order to gain population.
+Species must exert themselves at a habitat in order to grow (↑) their populations.
 When they exert, rotate them sideways and add the number of counters specified by their population growth rate (X↑).
-Exert as many of your species as possible, but each only once , and only during this phase.
+Exert as many of your species as possible, but each only once, and only during this phase.

 During this phase, you may move 1 species card, including exerted species, to a different habitat if possible.
 This habitat must be adjacent to (i.e., touching on either side) the habitat the species is currently at, and must have room for it.
 If you already have 3 species at a habitat, it is full (even if your opponent has space on their side of the field).
 If you do not wish to move a species, or if no move is possible, proceed to your Termination Phase.

-All species lose population counters during the Termination Phase of every turn.
+All species go into decline (↓) and lose some population counters during the Termination Phase of every turn.
 During your Termination Phase, both you and your opponent must remove as many counters from each species as is specified by their population decline rate (Y↓).
 If any of your species lose all their population counters at this time or any other, they must be removed from play and placed in your discard pile.

 In more detail: